Frequently Asked Questions: Neurodiversity Assessments

 What if my assessment identifies characteristics of ADHD and/or Autism?

-If your assessment identifies charactieristics of ADHD and/or Autism, you can still access appropriate support.
+If your assessment identifies characteristics of ADHD and/or Autism, you can still access appropriate support.
 A formal diagnosis is not a requirement for requesting workplace adjustments or for accessing external support options such as Access to Work.

 Unfortunately, we are unable to fund a diagnostic assessment for ADHD and/or Autism.
 As a training provider, our goal is to identify how we can support you - as an individual - to thrive throughout your training.
 One of the reasons we fund the holistic neurodiversity assessment is because of its person-centred approach in identifying and recommending tailored support options.